-This surgery is normally conducted with arthroscopy (key hole surgery).
+This surgery is normally conducted with arthroscopy (keyhole surgery).

-What Is an Arthroscopy?
+What is an Arthroscopy?

 Arthroscopy is the procedure of inserting a telescope into the knee and is connected to a monitor, so that the inside of the knee can be visualised.
 Through another small hole (portal), instruments are inserted into the knee to reconstruct the ligament.

-What Is the Prognosis of ACL Injury?
+What is the prognosis of an ACL injury?

 Although there have been occasional cases of partially torn ACL healing on its own, ACL almost never heal by itself.
 With accurate placement of graft and adequate rehabilitation, a patient undergoing ACL surgery can anticipate 85% to 90% recovery.